woodcrafty/reck/README.rst

 What problem does *wrecord* solve?
 ==================================
-Python provides a range of data types for handling record-like data including dictionaries, namedtuples and SimpleNameSpaces, each with their own pros and cons.
+Python provides a range of data types for handling record-like data including dictionaries, named tuples and SimpleNameSpaces, each with their own pros and cons.

 *wrecord* provides a factory function to easily create custom record classes